bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 and that if you lose control of them for any reason, there is nothing the operators or contributors to this website can do to help you.

+*Note:* there is a chance a milder level of disruption could start between now and {{start}}.
+If that is the case, this post will be updated with details.

 ## Preparation

 1. If you accept bitcoins as payments, we recommend that you stop